Protection of the Holy Virgin Mary Orthodox Church

 Ancient Faith Radio

+Please Note: We have someone with a shellfish allergy.
 Please mark any dishes you bring with shellfish.
 Additionally, we will set them on the counter out of children's reach.
 Thank you.

 Assistance Needed with Prosphora for Divine Liturgy.
 Thank you for considering this need of our parish.
 Sign up link: Prosphora Sign-up or see Matushka for any additional details.